 What can happen when a man has sex too often?

-During a woman's fertile window, experts recommend that the man only ejaculate every two to three days.
+During a woman's fertile window, some experts recommend that the man only ejaculate every other day.
 Anything more than this could be considered too much sex, and it can diminish the quantity of sperm that a man will ejaculate during intercourse.
 This can have obvious implications on a couple that is trying to conceive.

 Having sex too often may not give the body enough time to replenish sperm stores.
 For a healthy, fertile male, having sex once a day may be okay - or it may be too often.
 This is why experts recommend waiting a day or two in between.
 This includes ejaculation from masturbation until intercourse.
 And if there is a known issue of male factor infertility or low sperm count, waiting becomes even more important.